 - Bring steak to room temperature, brush with oil and season generously on both sides with salt.
-Heat a large fry pan until hot.
+Heat a large skillet until hot.

-- Cook steaks for approximately 2-3 minutes on each side or until caramelised, turning only once.
-Remove from pan just before desired doneness is reached.
+- Cook steaks for approximately 2-3 minutes on each side or until caramelized, turning only once.
+Remove from skillet just before desired doneness is reached.

 - Allow meat to rest in a warm place for 4 -5 minutes before serving with chimichurri.

 Mix all ingredients together then season to taste with salt and freshly ground pepper.
-Serve at room temparture.
+Serve at room temperature.
 This will keep for 5 days in the fridge in an airtight container.